sppunderreview/PSSO/README.md

 The artifact includes implementations of 21 distinct clone search methods, comprising 6 new methods and 15 methods adapted or reimplemented from preceding works in the field.

+Proprietary software [IDA Pro](https://hex-rays.com/ida-pro/) disassembler v7.5 and [Gorille](https://cyber-detect.com/en/gorille/) cfgbuilder could not be incorporated into this artifact.

 ### Data Repositories

 The artifact features four datasets: